Using Microsoft Office

 pages designed to help intermediate users of Excel become

-Microsoft Office on the Mac.
+with Microsoft Office on the Mac.

 Some pages in